 Once children have been taught the knowledge and skills required for their year group-focused times tables, they are given the opportunity to develop accuracy, fluency and speed via the tool of Timestables Rockstars – with the support of their very own avatar.
 Children are allocated tasks and competitions to focus their practise in order to build confidence with timetables knowledge.

-Children are given time in school as well as access to log-ins for both Timestable Rockstars and Mathletics to encourage engagement and practise at home.
+Children are given time in school as well as access to log-ins for Timestable Rockstars to encourage engagement and practise at home.

 ‘Disadvantaged and most-able children are making particularly good